henryluan95/paperman/README.md

 ## Acknowledgements

-- The Educators, Teaching Assistants and staff at BrainStation, Toronto - Thank you for all your support!
+- The Educators and Teaching Assistants at BrainStation, Toronto - Thank you for all your support!